mahbird/InkWeatherMini/Manual_en.md

 **Button 1 is reset key.
 You can press it anytime to fetch weather immediately.
 DO NOT press when the screen is refreshing**

+*The device is by design to fetch update at ~:05 minutes past the hour*

 Initial Set Up: